 After clicking this button, the JPEG snapshots will be automatically saved in the appointed place.
 The default place of saving snapshots is: C:\.
-For changing the storage location, please refer to section 9.16.
+For changing the storage location, please refer to section 9.12.
 'File Location (on PC)' for further details.

-NOTE: Users with the Windows 7 operating system on their PC need to follow the following procedure to be able to use the Snapshot function.
+NOTE: Users with Windows 7 or Windows 8 operating system on their PC need to follow the following procedure to be able to use the Snapshot function.
 First you need to log on to your computer as an Administrator.
-Then please go to Windows Start menu, click with the right mouse button on your Internet Browser and select in the appearing popup window "Run as Administrator".
+Then please go to Windows Start menu, click with the right mouse button on your Internet Browser and select in the appearing pop-up window "Run as Administrator".
 Afterwards you can log in to your camera as usual (as an administrator or user).